 New York and Florida require that sponsors bond and register games of chance where the total prize package exceeds \$5,000.
 The bond ensures that winners will be paid if the sponsor defaults for any reason.
-In New York, the filing must be completed at least 30 days prior to the start of the game.
+In New York, the filing must be completed at least 50 days prior to the start of the game.
 As a practical matter New York does not enforce its 30-day rule.
 In Florida, filing must be completed at least 7 days prior to the start of the game.
+As a practical matter New York does not enforce its 30-day rule.
+In Florida, filing must be completed at least 7 days prior to the start of the game.
 Florida strictly enforces this 7-day rule and imposes fines on promotions that are filed late.
 Rhode Island also has a registration requirement (no bond), but this applies only to games that are offered at the retail level.
-All three states-Florida (Fl.A.
+All three states-Florida (FLA.
 STAT.
 ANN. § 849.094), New York (N.Y.
 GEN. BUS.
 LAW § 569-e), and Rhode Island (R.I.
-GEN. LAWS § 11-50-1, et. seq.)-also require that a list of winners be supplied to the state once the winners have been determined.
+GEN, LAWS § 11-50-1, et. seq.)-also require that a list of winners be supplied to the state once the winners have been determined.
 New York and Florida have standard forms for the filing of the list; the Florida list must be notarized.
-Florida requires that the list be filed no later than 60 days following the date winners are determined.
+Florida requires that the list be filed no later than 60 days following the date win ners are determined.
 If no date is given in the registration, Florida will consider the end date of the promotion to be this date.
 Those who file late could be issued a \$500 fine.
-If you have trouble verifying winners, this date can be extended by sending a letter to the Florida authorities requesting an extension.
+If you have trouble verifying a letter to the Florida authorities requesting an extension.

-Note that federal law can also come into play in promo tional games of chance.
+Note that federal law can also come into play in promotional games of chance.
 For example, a company planning a sweepstakes should review the Deceptive Mail Prevention and Enforcement Act (39 USC § 3001, et seq.).
-This law governs direct mail promotions only.

-qualify as consideration.
+This law governs direct mail promotions only. qualify as consideration.
 Finally, chance will be involved if a winner is randomly selected.